Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 -   **Normal Flow:**
 1. The student navigates to the "Edit Profile" option from their profile viewing screen or settings.
 2. The application displays the profile edit screen, pre-populated with the user's current profile information (e.g., name).
-3. The student modifies the editable profile fields (e.g., changes their name).
+3. The student modifies the editable profile fields (e.g., changes their name) or uploads a new Avatar image.
-4. The application performs client-side validation on the modified input data (e.g., name format).
+4. The application performs client-side validation on the modified input data (e.g., name format, image size).
 5. The student taps the "Save" or "Update" button.
 6. The application sends a request to the server to update the user's profile in the database with the modified information.
 7. Upon successful update, the application displays a confirmation message indicating that the profile has been updated successfully.